This article has been amended since first posting to correct a date reference.

-This photo shows Arthur (Art) Smith with members of the North Vancouver Youth Band around 1969.
+This photo shows Arthur (Art) Smith with members of the North Vancouver Youth Band circa 1973-'76.
 The band was formed (as the North Vancouver Schools' Band) on March 13, 1939, drawing its members from North Vancouver City and District high schools.

 Its goal was "to provide instruction to the student members of the Society, and to provide them with the opportunity of partaking in music festivals, band concerts, competitions, parades, and similar activities, both in Canada and abroad."

 Art Smith became the director of music in 1954.
 His energy and leadership sparked much success in the ensuing years.
 The band competed and performed at events all over the world from Calgary to Osaka, Japan.
 They also recorded several albums.
 Smith also played trombone with the Vancouver Symphony Orchestra for 32 years.
 He died in 1978.